 We are unable to allow students to leave the school premises during the day unless this has been authorised by a parent/carer.

 Amendments to the 2006 regulations were made by the Education (Pupil Registration) (England) (Amendment) Regulations 2013 and came into force on 1 September 2013.
 These amendments make it clear that Head teachers can only grant leave of absence during term time for exceptional circumstances.
 Any request for leave must be made in writing to the Head teacher, at least two weeks in advance.
 If a holiday is not agreed by the Head teacher this will be marked as unauthorised absence.
 Oakfield Academy will follow the Local Authority guidelines to address attendance which may include the use of statutory powers leading to Penalty Notices and court prosecution.

 Attendance Certificates : Gold 100%.
 Silver 97.1-99%, Bronze 95-97%

-Certificates awarded monthly to classes and displayed on Notice boards
+Certificates awarded monthly to the top class for each year group and displayed on the class notice board.

 Monitoring and Dealing with Poor Attendance

-Attendance discussed at Pastoral meetings, where pupils falling below 95% will be monitored and any follow up action put in place.
+Attendance discussed at year meetings, where pupils falling below 96% will be monitored and any follow up action put in place.
 (Referral to relevant support service)

-Behaviour and Attendance lead meets with Education Welfare Officer (EWO) fortnightly to discuss identified pupils who had 95% or below the previous year.
+The Head of Year meets with Education Welfare Officer (EWO) fortnightly to discuss identified pupils who had 96% or below the previous year.
 Where there are serious concerns pupils will be added to the list during the course of the year.
-An initial letter will be sent to parents (see appendix*) a further letter will be sent if no significant improvement occurs, finally a referral will be made to the EWO.
+A phone call from tutor will be made at 96%, if no improvement a letter will be sent to parents (see appendix*) a further letter will be sent if no significant improvement occurs, finally a referral will be made to the EWO.
 You will be required to provide medical evidence if the absence is due to illness.